CVPcorp/GSA-ADS/README.md

 - The github repository was made public and will be locked down after all documentation is complete
 - The prototype web site will be locked down to prevent unauthorized modification.

-Sprint 5 - Refinements

-- RFQ mods provided more time for refining the prototype

-IMPORTANT NOTE: RFQ Mod 5 clarified requirements and specified that each pool must create a separate prototype.
-This was NOT anticipated.
-We decided to limit our submission to the Development pool.
-However, evidence is provided for a much larger range of activities that encompasses the interests of all three pools.
+RFQ modifications and date extensions provided more time for refining the prototype, and we adjusted the project schedule to extend the length of Sprint 5.
+In addition, we spent additional time at the end of the project to implement "docker" within our AWS environment as specified in the Technical Questions and Answers (#34).